 - Strain the filling so the juices go into a saucepan.
 Set the fruit aside.

 - Heat the fruit juices over medium-high heat until it thickens and becomes a jelly consistency.
 Remove from heat.
+TIP: Closely watch the fruit juices and continually stir or the filling can burn or over thicken.
+It takes about 10 minutes.

 Constructing and Baking